-SANTA FE, New Mexico — A second case of plague has been reported in New Mexico this year.
+SANTA FE, New Mexico — The fourth confirmed case of human plague the year has been confirmed in New Mexico.

 The state Department of Health announced Wednesday that a laboratory confirmed a case of plague in a 73-year-old woman from Santa Fe County.

 They say the woman was hospitalized but is back home now and recovering.